Teamfight Tactics Champions and Synergies Guide - Find the Best Teamcomp!

 This weird dynamic makes a single Shen or Zed really powerful in the early game and Akali a great addition to every mid and late game team that needs some raw power.
 You should never have two or three Ninjas on the board due to the anti-synergy.

 Getting all four of them is good, but significantly weaker than the Imperial synergy and really risky since you have to pray to the RNG gods to get them all quick.
-Four ninjas + another assassin gives you a nice double synergy that can let your Akali shine, but it’s not the most reliable strategy.
+Four ninjas + another assassin give you a nice double synergy that can let your Akali shine, but it’s not the most reliable strategy.

 if you have two of them, they will generate fury stacks with every auto-attack.
 Each stack gives a 7% attack speed that caps at +35%.
 If you have four Wilds, your whole team gets this passive.
 The champions that form this category are Nidalee, Warwick, Ahri, Rengar, and Gnar.

 This origin is really strong early, but they don’t scale really well.
 Rengar is definitely not the best Assassin in the game, Ahri is decent, but pretty much everybody will prefer Aurelion Sol in her place and the tier 1 units don’t scale that well, even with items.
 It leaves Gnar as the only potential hard-carry.
 If you have Nidalee and Gnar in your comp arealy you can get Shyvana or Swain for extra shapeshifter synergy.

 Wild is great if you want to get through an early game without losing much HP, but later you should transition into something that scales better.
 This synergy is heavily countered by armor, dodging and strong burst that doesn’t allow them to fully stack the bonus attack speed.